-- If you’re in a rush for a load of laundry to dry–try tossing a clean, thick cotton towel in the dryer with the wet clothes.
-The towel will absorb some of the moisture and clothes will dry faster.
-If it’s a large load of laundry, throw in two or three towels.
+- If you’re in a rush for a load to dry–try tossing a thick cotton towel in with the load of wet items.
+The towel will absorb some of the moisture.
+If it’s a large load, throw in two or three towels.

-- If clothes have been left in the dryer too long and are wrinkled, toss in a clean, wet towel (not dripping wet–wring out excess water first) and turn the dryer on for 15 minute intervals until wrinkles are no longer a problem.
+- If garments have been left in the dryer too long and are wrinkled, toss in a clean, wet towel (not dripping wet–wring out excess water first) then turn on for 15 minute intervals until wrinkles are no longer a problem.

-- When drying feather pillows or down duvets in the dryer, throw in a few clean tennis balls towards the last 30 minutes or so of the cycle.
+- For feather pillows or down duvets: Throw in a few clean tennis balls towards the last 30 minutes or so of the cycle.
 This helps fluff and beat the pillows as well as circulate the air better.

-- Save money on dryer sheets by making Wool Dryer Balls.
-The balls will cut your drying time yet leave clothes soft, fluffy and static free without the use of chemicals or dryer sheets.
-Based on the old “tennis ball in the dryer” trick, but without the tennis balls!
+- Fight static cling and save money by using Wool Balls.
+These will cut your drying time yet leave clothes soft, fluffy and static free without the use of chemicals or sheets.
+Based on the old “tennis ball” trick, but without the tennis balls!
 See this post for how to make them.

-- If you have a problem with lint or fluff on freshly laundered clothes, it could be that your load size is too big or you’re not emptying the lint trap as needed.
-See 5 Laundry Bloopers & Fixes for more tips.
+- If you have a problem with lint or fluff on freshly laundered items, it could be that your load size is too big or you’re not emptying the lint trap as needed.

-- Increase the efficiency of your dryer by giving the lint trap a quick wash.
+- Increase the efficiency of your appliance by giving the lint trap a quick wash.
 See notes below for more details.

 Have you ever wondered why clothes dryers are the cause of so many home fires?
-I know of two different families who lost everything in a house fire caused by a dryer (happened several years apart) and to me, that makes it not as uncommon or isolated as one might think.
+I know of two different families who lost everything this way (happened several years apart) and to me, that makes it not as uncommon or isolated as one might think.

-Here is some information explaining why they can cause fires (in the U.S. they account for about 15,600 structure fires, 15 deaths, and 400 injuries annually – Source: U.S. Fire Administration – pdf).
+Here is some information explaining why this can happen (in the U.S. they account for about 15,600 structure fires, 15 deaths, and 400 injuries annually – Source: U.S. Fire Administration – pdf).
 I also have below a collection of safety tips and maintenance issues to be mindful of.

 The Hows and Whys